Vehrik/FarOut/Characters/3-Traits.md

     A Trait's products may also be used as improvized tools to complete a Challenge, and in these cases the Integrity is reduced by 1 whenever they are used.
-The shape and size of a Trait's products are set at Trait Creation, and cannot be changed at will.
+The shape, texture, hardness, and size of a Trait's products are set at Trait Creation, and cannot be changed at will.

-    Something with Integrity has Momentum equivalent to its Integrity unless it is a gas, in which case the Momentum is capped at 0.
+    Something with Integrity has Momentum equivalent to its Integrity + Trait Momentum unless it is a gas, in which case the Momentum is capped at 0.
     Reducing Intergrity does not reduce the Momentum of the products.

-    If the Trait is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is refreshed not added to.
+    If the Trait is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is added to and stacks up to a value of
+    15. Products and the mode by which they are produced are treated as reasonably as the GM is prepared to honor.
+The products nor the mode of production cannot cause stat damage at all unless you have decided that it is explicitely what causes damage as far as Aesthetics are concerned.

     Traits with Integrity may be set as traps in ways that make sense for its given Form.
-    Traps laid in this way require a Sense Challenge equivalent to Activation Challenge performed by the owner in order to detect it.
+Traps laid in this way require a Sense Challenge equivalent to the Brain Challenge performed by the trapper when they set the trap to detect it.

+### CAPACITY DAMAGE
+#### COST: 2 EXO per 1 point of Capacity Damage

+    This value is used to determine the penalty applied to a Capacity of a target Creature once it interacts with the Trait/its products.
+Capacity Damage must be accompanied by Damage or Integrity if you want it to apply through conscious resistance from the Target.

+    An afflicted Creature may not necessarily be aware they are affected by Capacity Damage until they actively Attempt to use a Core if the Trait does not also cause Damage, unless the Player inflicting Capacity Damage has decided they have wanted it to do so at all times.

+    If a single Core of a Creature is reduced to -5, that Creature incurs 1 point of Action Debt, and if two Cores are reduced to -5, the Creature is Incapacitated and can perform no willing Actions or Reaction.
+Vitals are not affected by changes to their Core by Core Damage.

+    Capacity Damage is not generic, you must designate which Capacity each point of Capacity Damage is being applied to.

+### CORE BOOST
+#### COST: 4 EXO per 1 point of Core Boost

+    This value represents by how many points you may Raise a Target's designated Core by.
+If this effect is applied, the Creature's Vitals are changed.
+    Boost must be shared amongst Creatures within the Traits AoE if it has AoE.
+    Core Boost radiates outward from the Point of Origin, being divided equally if possible, but with the nearest Creature receiving any remainder, up to a maximum of +5.
+Creatures may not have a Core boosted beyond what is allowed by its Capacity (5 by default).

+    That is, if you possess a Trait that has +1 Core Boost and has a 20ft AoE, only the Creature nearest to the Point of Origin will receive the Core Boost.
+Core Boost lasts for a number of rounds equivalent to the Traits Integrity (or at least until the end of the boosted Creature's Turn) after which it must be reapplied with an Action.
+Core Boost is not generic, you must specify which Core it boosts when you purchase it.

+    Core Boost does not penalize the associated Core of the one you're boosting.
+    In other words, if you Boosted your Brawn by +2, your Speed would not be drained by -2.
+Reapplying Core Boost from the same source only refreshes the duration as opposed to adding to the Boost.

+    Multiple sources of Core Boost do add together, but they cannot be Boosted to have a Core that's greater than +5.

+### CONCEALMENT (~)
+#### COST: 1 EXO

+    A Trait with this property is not discernible at a glance.
+In order to discover a Concealed Trait, a Creature must either have a specialized tool that explicitly detects some aspect of the Concealed Trait, or otherwise the inspecting Creature is able to freely touch and grope the Creature, as if frisking them.
+This protects the Trait from detection if neither of the above criteria are met.

+    If one has multiple Traits, Concealment must be purchased for each seperate Trait.
+While the Trait is being activated/used, it loses the benefit of Concealment.
+Purchasing Concealment twice makes the Trait completely inperceivable by the naked eye.
+A DNA Analysis would need to be performed to determine the existence the of the Trait without otherwise having seen it being used.

+    The Cost of concealing a Crux is double.

 ### EFFECT CHALLENGE (EC)
 #### COST: 2 EXO / 3 EC